 D. Lipoic acid may also be useful since it is an antioxidant and improves insulin resistance.
 It needs to be used with caution when taking hypoglycemic agents as it may cause low blood sugar levels.

 E. The drug with the most data supporting it as beneficial for NASH is the oral blood sugar lowing agent pioglitazone (Actos).
 Unfortunately, it has many potential side-effects, which include: weight gain, worsening of congestive heart failure, osteoporosis, and recently reported, a small but definite risk for bladder cancer.
 However, if the NASH is severe and not responding to other measures, the risks are outweighed by the benefits of this medication.

 F. There are some experimental agents being looked at for NASH and hopefully they will prove to be useful.
 These include drugs that prevent the development of fibrosis and others that will combat the metabolic abnormalities in the liver that lead to NASH.

 G. Bariatric surgery is not indicated to treat NASH, but would be considered if there are other associated conditions.

 7. What are my chances?
 There is an increased mortality compared to normal people in those with NASH that is due to liver disease.
 About 20% of patients with NASH will develop cirrhosis if not treated.
-The risk of developing liver cancer is quite low.
+The risk of developing liver cancer is quite low, but is increased over normal in those who develop cirrhosis.
 The goal is to normalize the liver enzyme levels by maintaining ideal body weight through the above mentioned life style changes and with medication as needed.
-Serial liver biopsies about every 5 years can be used to monitor disease progression, but if one’s elevated liver protein cells that help important chemical reactions to occur in the body.');" onmouseout="exit();">enzymes become normal then the risk of progress of liver damage is very low.